Artikel 1. Definitions

 6.2.
-In the event of The Trademark Office exceeding a turnaround time agreed with the client as a result of an occurrence that is factually beyond its control and cannot be ascribed to its acts or omissions, as specified in article 15 of these general conditions, this turnaround time will automatically be extended by the period by which it is exceeded as a result of that occurrence.
+In the event of Trademark Office B.V. exceeding a turnaround time agreed with the client as a result of an occurrence that is factually beyond its control and cannot be ascribed to its acts or omissions, as specified in article 15 of these general conditions, this turnaround time will automatically be extended by the period by which it is exceeded as a result of that occurrence.

 Artikel 7.
 The client’s obligations

 7.1.
 The client will ensure that all information that Trademark Office B.V. indicates is required or which the client could reasonably be expected to understand is required to execute the contract is issued in a timely manner to Trademark Office B.V..

 7.2.
 The client will refrain from behaviours that preclude Trademark Office B.V.’s ability to properly perform the agreement.

 7.3.
 The registration will be made in the client’s name.
 This implies that the client is fully responsible for the use of the domain and the domain name.